-Guided Hiking Southern Oregon is amazing.
-The Pacific Crest Trail comes through Ashland with hundreds of hikers weekly.
-See majestic Table Rocks near Central Point, stunning Grizzly Peak or take a Pacific Crest Trail day-trip in a few hours.
+Our Guides are seasoned experts and very knowledgable.
+Let us take you on an unforgettable tour of the iconic Day Hikes of southern Oregon.
+The Pacific Crest Trail comes through Ashland with hundreds of hikers in the high season.
+See majestic Table Rocks near Central Point, climb Pilot Rock on the Siskiyou/Cascade divide, stunning Grizzly Peak or take a Pacific Crest Trail day-trip in a few hours.

-• Guided Hike Rates start at just $79.50 per person on our group led tour ( min. two ).
+- Guided Hike Rates start at just $109 per person on our group led tour (4 guest minimum).

 Located within driving distance of San Diego, Los Angeles, San Francisco, Sacramento, Portland, Medford – Ashland and Seattle, the PCT is both easily accessible and blissfully wild at the same time.
 Whether you’d like to explore the PCT for weeks on end, or just a weekend, it offers the best of the West.